Amanuel085/wireframing/README.md

 ##  Wireframing in Practice

-Wireframing is more than just sketching boxes—it’s a strategic tool that helps uncover usability issues before a single line of code is written.
+Wireframing is more than just sketching boxes, it’s a strategic tool that helps uncover usability issues before a single line of code is written.
 Here's a real-world scenario that highlights its impact:

 ###  Scenario: Booking Checkout Flow

-While wireframing the checkout flow for a hotel booking system, the initial design included a single-page form with multiple fields—guest details, payment info, and booking summary—all stacked vertically.
+While wireframing the checkout flow for a hotel booking system, the initial design included a single-page form with multiple fields guest details, payment info, and booking summary all stacked vertically.
 During early wireframe reviews, it became clear that:
 - The form felt overwhelming, especially on mobile screens
 - Users might abandon the process due to cognitive overload
 - Key actions like “Confirm Booking” were buried below the fold